christinestanley/100DaysOfSwiftUI/Project2-GuessTheFlag/README.md

 ## Further Challenges
 ### Day 24 Challenge 3
 Create a `FlagImage()` view that renders one flag image using the specific set of modifiers we had.

+### Day 34 Challenges
+1. When you tap the correct flag, make it spin around 360 degrees on the Y axis.

+2. Make the other two buttons fade out to 25% opacity.

+3. And if you tap on the wrong flag?
+Well, that’s down to you – get creative!